Wasid-Khan/wasid-khan/README.md

 | :electric_plug: **Dependency Injection (DI)**    | A design pattern heavily used in ASP.NET Core and other frameworks, which allows for better testability, modularity, and flexibility in applications.|
 | :triangular_ruler: **MVC (Model-View-Controller)**  | A design pattern supported by ASP.NET Core, allowing separation of concerns in web applications by dividing them into Models, Views, and Controllers.|
 | :thread: **Multithreading and Parallelism** | C# provides extensive support for multithreaded programming using the `Task` and `Thread` classes, allowing better use of system resources.       |

----

-To add icons and formatting in your GitHub README, just copy and paste this markdown.
-It should work seamlessly on GitHub.

-Let me know if you need any other adjustments!